VegOut

 We live in a culture that whispers constantly: more is better.
 More clothes, more gadgets, more experiences to post about, more achievements to list.

-But here's what I've noticed about content people.
+But here's what stands out about content people.
 Their homes aren't cluttered with things they bought to fill a void.
 Their schedules aren't packed with activities designed to avoid stillness.
-In my book "Hidden Secrets of Buddhism: How To Live With Maximum Impact and Minimum Ego", I explore how Buddhist principles of non-attachment can radically transform our relationship with possessions and achievements.
+As explored in the book "Hidden Secrets of Buddhism: How To Live With Maximum Impact and Minimum Ego", Buddhist principles of non-attachment can radically transform a person's relationship with possessions and achievements.

 They buy things they actually use.
 They commit to activities that genuinely energize them.
 They've discovered that having fewer things you truly love beats having countless things that just take up space.